-The purpose of the DARAJA project is to co-produce weather and climate information services, which are particularly relevant to poor urban communities in Tanzania (Dar es Salaam) and Kenya (Nairobi).
+The purpose of the DARAJA project is to co-produce weather and climate information services, which are particularly relevant to urban informal settlement communities in Tanzania (Dar es Salaam) and Kenya (Nairobi).

 The project will also assess the availability and access to climate information in the target communities.

 The project is being delivered by Resurgence and aims to address vulnerability to extreme weather and climate impacts in rapidly-growing informal urban settlements.
 Resurgence will work with intermediaries in Nairobi (Kounkuey Design Initiative (KDI)) and Dar es Salaam (Centre for Community Initiatives (CCI)) to build their expertise and the range of tools available to them.
 Together they will create a framework and toolkit to underpin a new communication system for the creation, flow and use of weather and climate information in East African urban centres.

 DARAJA aims to improve the climate resilience of 20% of residents of informal settlements (approximately 800,000 people), and to achieve a 5-10% reduction in measurable avoidable losses caused by extreme weather events in Dar es Salaam and Nairobi through the improved use of climate information services.

 Helping national forecasters gain critical insights - April 2019